Chicken Salmonella Contamination Attorney

 Contracting a salmonella infection through chicken can lead to anything from basic gastrointestinal discomfort to headaches, vomiting, pain during urination, to severe arthritis and typhoid.
 While many cases of food poisoning sue to salmonella contamination from chicken will result in a few days of discomfort, many suffer much more severe symptoms.
 In all, 15,000 people become sick enough from exposure to salmonella contamination to be hospitalized each year, and 500 die from the infection annually.
 Many suffer from symptoms of infection for the rest of their lives.

-The lawyer at Hill Law Firm in San Antonio work hard to protect clients from harmful food products.
+The San Antonio personal injury lawyers at Hill Law Firm in San Antonio work hard to protect clients from harmful food products.
 If you or someone you know may have consumed chicken tainted with salmonella bacteria, you may have a legal claim.
-Contact the trial attorney at Hill Law Firm to get more information about your case.
+Contact the Hill Law Firm to get more information about your case.